How Does Fourier Analysis Network Work? A Mechanism Analysis and a New Dual-Activation Layer Proposal

 {

 }

 Excluding the final softmax layer, CNNA utilizes a 1:1 ratio of ReLU and Sine activations in all convolutional and dense layers, while CNNB is composed entirely of standard ReLU activations.

 Training both models for $M{=}500$ epochs across $N{=}10$ runs reveals statistically significant differences in both training and test accuracy for both short and long training regimes ($M{=}50$ and $M{=}500$).
-These results show that, in this more complex problem, (ReLU, Sine, 1:1) not only converges faster but also achieves higher final training and test accuracy compared to pure ReLU (Figure \ref{ECG_ID_graphs}, ecgid.ipynb).
+Note that given the 90-class nature of the dataset, the baseline for random chance is approximately 1.1\%, placing the observed accuracy in its proper context.
+These results show that, in this more complex problem, the DAL model converges faster and achieves higher final training and test accuracy compared to pure ReLU (Figure \ref{ECG_ID_graphs}, ecgid.ipynb).

 {

 }